jTuisk/programming-tasks-made-at-the-University-of-Turku-using-java/README.md

 # utu
-This repository contains programming tasks made at the University of Turku.f
+This repository contains programming tasks made at the University of Turku.

 # Bigger projects